rayheil/mnk-game/README.md

 extension, but I can't cope with having this hanging over my head for any longer.
 Detail on what this code can and can't handle below.

-The AI runs well (under 30s evaluation times) at level 10 on a 4x4 board, but a 4x5 board is too much for the max level AI.
+The AI runs well (around 10s evaluation times on my computer) at level 10 on a 4x4 board, but a 4x5 board is too much for the max level AI.
 With a lower difficulty level such as 7 (which is still very competent at the game especially against one sleep-deprived Ray), the size of the board can be pushed up to a 6x6, which fills my screen.

 It's not great efficiency, but I've taken by best attempts at alpha-beta pruning, static state evaluation, and child state generation and I